Bank Statements for Mortgage: How Many Months Do You Need?

 |---|---|---|

-Important: Lenders typically want all pages of the statement, even if page 4 is just the disclosure fine print.
-Submitting an incomplete statement is a common and easily avoidable mistake.
+Important: Lenders typically want all pages of the statement, even if one page is just disclosures or a low-information continuation page.
+Submitting an incomplete PDF is a common and avoidable way to create a conditioning request.

 2. What Lenders Look for on Your Bank Statements